phpx-foundation/website/README.md

 If you would like to start a new PHP× group, please check our [Organizers page](/organizers) for instructions and considerations.

+### Adding sponsorship packages

+PHP× groups can now display sponsorship information directly on their pages!
+Visit our [Sponsorships page](/sponsorships) to learn how to add sponsorship packages to your group and see best practices for working with sponsors.

 ## Sponsoring Groups

-If you are a company that would like to sponsor PHP and Laravel events, please get in touch.
-The best way to do that, right now, is [via the PHP× Discord](https://discord.gg/wMy6Eeuwbu).
+If you are a company that would like to sponsor PHP and Laravel events, please visit our [Sponsorships page](/sponsorships) to see groups currently looking for sponsors and learn about the benefits of sponsoring PHP× meetups.

-In the future, we plan to make it easier to connect groups with sponsors.
+You can also connect with organizers directly [via the PHP× Discord](https://discord.gg/wMy6Eeuwbu).

 ## The PHP× network of sites